Cassadaga Spiritualist Camp in Haunted Florida

 Haunted Cassadaga Spiritualist Camp

-The History of the Cassadaga Spiritualist Camp
+The Enchanting Origins of Cassadaga

-Related Haunted Stories: The Clayton House
+Related Haunted Stories: The Deering Estate

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.